 Verse 1: Dopo di chescj fats: after these matters; conveys the passage of a certain amount of time.
 Diu al metè a lis provis Abram: God put Abraham to the test.
 God calls out to Abraham, who responds: ve chi ch’o soi (here I am).

-Verse 2: God tells Abraham: cjape sù to fi (take [up] your son), che tu âs dome chel (whom only him you have) e che tu i vuelis un ben di vite (and whom you love dearly).
+Verse 2: God tells Abraham: cjape sù to fi (go get [take up] your son), che tu âs dome chel (whom only him do you have) e che tu i vuelis un ben di vite (and whom you love dearly).
 The Friulian volê ben means to love; for example: ti vuei ben (I love you); i vuei ben (I love him).
 Volê un ben di vite can be taken as to love dearly, to love very much.
 Tu tu vuelis is the second-person singular of the indicatîf presint of the verb volê.
 God continues: va te tiere di Morie (go into the land of Moriah) e li tu mal ufrissarâs in sacrifici (and there you shall offer him to me in sacrifice).
 Mal is a contraction of mi + lu.
 Observe: tu mi ufrissarâs (you will offer to me); tu mal ufrissarâs (you will offer him to me).
 Tu tu ufrissarâs is the second-person singular of the futûr sempliç of the verb ufrî.
 Suntune mont che jo ti disarai: on a mountain that I shall tell you of.
 Observe mal alongside other similar contractions of indirect and direct object pronouns already encountered: tu mal ufrissarâs (you shall offer him to me); tal zuri (Gjenesi 21:24; I swear it to you); jal dè a Abimelec (Gjenesi 21:27; he gave it to Abimelech); je darai a la tô gjernazie (Gjenesi 12:7; I shall give it to your offspring); us es doi (Gjenesi 19:8; I give them to you).
 Here are the contractions produced when the indirect object pronouns in purple come into contact with the direct object pronouns in blue.

 |nus||nus al||nus e||nus ai||nus es|